hm-aemy/hm-aemy.github.io/_posts/2025-11-21-verilator-extension.md

 If you’re looking for background on the motivation behind this feature, please refer to "Fault-injection support with the Verilator simulation tool" in the [Isolde project overview](https://aemy.cs.hm.edu/projects/isolde).

 # What's new
-> Note: Throughout this post we use the terms: _instrumentation_ and _fault injection_.
+> Note: Throughout this post we use the terms: _hook-insertion_ and _fault injection_.
-    - **Instrumentation**: adding the SystemVerilog Direct Programming Interface (DPI) call points to a design (here _instrumentation points_).
-These _instrumentation points_ form an interface that external code can use to observe or modify signals.
+    - **Hook-insertion**: adding the SystemVerilog Direct Programming Interface (DPI) call points to a design (from now on _hooks_).
+These _hooks_ form an interface that external code can use to observe or modify signals.
     - **Fault injection**: the act of injecting faults or tampering with signal values during simulation.
-In short, _instrumentation points_ are the interface; fault injection is the action performed through that interface.
+In short, _hooks_ are the interface; fault injection is the action performed through that interface.